 Locals across Spain favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Spain packing guides cover Costa del Sol, Ibiza.
+Spain packing guides cover Barcelona, Costa del Sol, Ibiza, Madrid.
 Each guide includes weather forecasts, what to wear in spain by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.